Health and Physical Education (HPE): Ages Six to Nine

 .01 Recognise that positive health choices can promote well-being

-.03 Learn safety measures in the home, at school, on the street
+.03 Learn safety measures for the home, at school and on the street

-.04 Investigate a range of health messages and practices in their community and discuss their purposes
+.06 Identify and discuss the purpose of a range of health messages and practices in their community (ref AC9HP2P06)

 + Materials and Activity